Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 Daar snarled and threw himself onto the couch.
 “Cousin, can I **please** go five minutes without somebody offerin’ advice?
 I don’t need…” he paused, flexed his claws and then gave Regaari an apologetic look. “...I don’t need advice on how to do what I gotta do.
 I need somebody t’help me *cope.”*

 “I’m *trying,* Daar.
 I didn’t say that without purpose.
 The crown is as much for you as it is for the rest.
-Its symbolism is important to the man who wears it too---you can *take off* a crown.”
+Its symbolism is important to the man who wears it too - you can *take off* a crown.”

 Daar nodded sadly, and huffed a gargantuan sigh.